 South Carolina Paycheck Calculator

-Calculate your take home pay after federal & South Carolina taxes
+Calculate your take-home pay after federal & South Carolina taxes

-Updated for 2023 tax year on Jan 01, 2023
+Updated for 2023 tax year on Mar 15, 2023

 Paycheck calculators by state

-South Carolina has a population of over 5 million (2019) and has an advanced manufacturing industry, with industrial outputs include textile goods, chemical products, paper products, machinery, etc. The state is also famous for its beaches and golf courses.
+South Carolina has a population of over 5 million (2019) and has an advanced manufacturing industry, with industrial outputs including textile goods, chemical products, paper products, machinery, etc. The state is also famous for its beaches and golf courses.
 The median household income is $50,570 (2017).

 Brief summary: